Mirror Mirror on the wall, which is the best partnership of them all?

 After you’ve outlined clear goals and commitments, it’s time to set them in stone!
 Draw an informal agreement of all that was discussed and get it attested by both the parties so that we don’t smell petty lawsuits any time soon.

-The Role of communication during partnerships:
+The Role of communication during SaaS partnerships:

-Now we’ve filtered and filtered and refiltered again, and have already lost count of how many times you’ve funneled this down, it’s time for some good old communication to get the ball rolling!
+Now we’ve filtered and filtered and refilltered again, and have already lost count of how many times you’ve funneled this down, it’s time for some good old communication to get the ball rolling!
 Our top contenders for good communication ethics are:

-Explore like Coloumbus:
+Explore like Columbus:

 After they’ve delivered a mic-dropping sales pitch, it is important for you to take your own time and preferably sleep over and let your thoughts untangle.
 Take this time to go over any decks or other miscellaneous material that they’ve sent over and ask them for credentials to the platform so that you can explore around and get to know the platform!